-101 Tips To Improve Your Relationship Right Now
+101 Relationship Tips Straight from Dating Experts

 Sometimes bad days and bad moods happen.
 Don’t go crazy trying to make everything better.
 Just be supportive and loving, because just being there at the end of a bad day can make it better for both of you.

-22. Create mini-traditions.
+22. Create Mini-Traditions

 Creating small rituals can really help hold up a couple because they become “your thing.”
-Whether it’s a fancy night out during the holiday season, or watching a certain show every week, these are things that’ll give you both something to look forward to, and it’ll bring you closer together.
+Whether it’s a fancy night out during the holiday season, or watching a certain show every week, these are things that’ll give you both something to look forward to—and it’ll bring you closer together.

-23. Be an open book.
+23. Be an Open Book

 They can either deal with it or they can’t, but if you can’t be your most honest self with this person, it’ll come out eventually.

-24. Compliment, and often.
+24. Compliment, and Often

 You’re there to make each other feel like your best selves, so let the genuine praise flow freely.
-Like his outfit?
-Tell him!
-Like her hair today?
-Let her know!
+Like their outfit?
+Say it!
+Like their hair today?
+Let them know!

 Say things that you want to follow through with out loud.
 It’ll make you work harder to make them happen.
 Having—and setting—levels of reasonable expectations for your relationship is a healthy way to keep it strong.

-26. Acknowledge positive actions.
+26. Acknowledge Positive Actions

 When you and your partner see positive actions, solutions, or behavior in one another, acknowledge it and remind each other to keep it up.

-27. Establish genuine connections with the other’s friends and family.
+27. Establish Genuine Connections with the Other’s Friends and Family

 Hang out together with both of your friends and family.
 This is the stuff that makes the world go ’round, people!

-28. Pay attention to the tiny things that bother your partner, and if it’s painless for you, work to change them.

-We’re not talking changing your laugh or your style, but if you know that your partner really hates it when you leave the kitchen counter cluttered, try to make a point of clearing it off before he gets home.
+We’re not talking changing your laugh or your style, but if you know that your partner really hates it when you leave the kitchen counter cluttered, try to make a point of clearing it off before he/she gets home.
 It’s an easy enough thing to do and it makes their day better, so why not?

 It’s such an easy slight to avoid!

 If your partner’s day sucked and yours was just “eh,” let them have the pity (and the control of the remote, and the choice of take-out).
 If it’s you, announce it early and let them know you need the support.
-If it’s a toss-up, trade stories about why your days were so awful and you’ll end up laughing while trying to figure out who wins.
+If it’s a toss-up, trade stories about why your days were so awful, and you’ll end up laughing while trying to figure out who wins.

-31. Small gifts go a long way.
+31. Small Gifts Go a Long Way

 Bringing home a pack of their favorite candy/magazine/book by a favorite author never gets old.